andy-zhang201/file-organizers/README.md

 # file-organizers
 Scripts made to organize files into folders based on their file type.
-Running organize will put the "Random" files into different subfolders and the script itself in MISC.
+Running "organize.py" will sort the "Random" files into their different subfolders based on their file type.